Napo2k/qtrad/strategies.md

 # Strategy Index

-This index will contain text descriptions for strategies that will need to be converted into code.
+This index contains text descriptions for strategies that need to be converted into code.

 ---

 ## Convertible Note Strategy

-I recently discovered an extremely predictable strategy that has thus far not yielded me a losing trade.
-This strategy was developed to exploit specific forced market mechanics that effectively put extreme sell pressure on stocks during specific time windows.
+This strategy exploits specific forced market mechanics that effectively put extreme sell pressure on stocks during specific time windows.

 ### Steps